What is Bleisure?

 Incentives and rewards schemes are a sound strategy for CFOs and Travel Managers looking to reduce employee overspending.
 Staff travellers who comply with corporate travel policies can be financially rewarded or offered other benefits like bleisure travel.

-The Cons Of Bleisure Travel For Businesses
+The Cons Of Bleisure Travel

 The Skift Bleisure Travel Report found that in 2014, just 14% of businesses who allowed staff travellers to take leisure days on work assignments had documented this mandate in their corporate travel policies.